-A defibrillator may be used to deliver a controlled electric shock to make the heartbeat normally again.
-After having an experience of a cardiac arrest, the doctor will suggest following some indication to reduce further risk of cardiac arrest.
+A defibrillator may be used to deliver a controlled electric shock to make the heart beat normally again.
+After having experienced cardiac arrest, the doctor will suggest following some indications to reduce further risk of cardiac arrest.
 This can include:

 - Eating a healthy diet.